 Regulatory bodies are public or government agencies responsible for exercising autonomous authority over some area of human activity in a regulatory or supervisory capacity.

-- Some regulatory bodies are independent, which means they are independent from any branch of the government.
+- Some regulatory bodies are independent, which means they are independent of any branch of the government.

 - They are set up to enforce safety and standards.